List of Dancing on Ice professional skaters: Victoria Borzenkova

-Andrew Buchanan did not appear in any ISU Championship or Grand Prix events.
-He was paired with Anthea Turner in series 8, Zaraah Abrahams in series 9, Rebekah Vardy in series 13 and Stef Reid in series 14.

 Brooke Castile

 Brooke Castile (born 31 May 1986 in Detroit, Michigan) is an American pair skater.
 With Benjamin Okolski, she is the 2007 U.S. senior national champion, 2008 Four Continents bronze medalist, and competed twice at the World Championships, placing as high as 11th.
 She appeared in series 7, partnered with Corey Feldman.

 Brianne Delcourt

 Brianne Delcourt (born 2 February 1981 in Ontario) is a Canadian pair skater.
 With partner CJ Pugh, she placed 8th in novice pairs at the 1997 Canadian Championships.
 She has no senior national medals to her name and did not appear in any ISU Championship or Grand Prix events.
 Delcourt began skating in shows in September 2001, performing adagio routines with Nicholas Keagan and Gord Willemse.

 She made her first appearance on Dancing on Ice in series 5, finishing third with Hollyoaks actor Kieron Richardson.
 Delcourt and EastEnders actor Sam Attwater were the winners of series 6.
 In series 7, she was partnered with Sébastien Foucan, with whom she was eliminated in week 7.
 In series 8, she was paired with another EastEnders actor, Matt Lapinskas, and came second.
 Delcourt was paired with Gareth Gates for series 9.
 Delcourt returned to Dancing on Ice when the show returned for its tenth series in January 2018, where she partnered Good Morning Britains weatherman, Alex Beresford.
 She was partnered with actor Mark Little for the 2019 series, they were eliminated in week 2.
 In series 12, she was partnered with footballer and now husband, Kevin Kilbane.
 On 19 July 2020, it was announced that Delcourt would not return for the 2021 series.